Democrats push toward second Trump impeachment, Republican support uncertain | Malay Mail

 The intensifying effort to oust Trump has drawn scattered support from Republicans, whose party has been divided by the president's actions.
 Democrats have pressed Vice President Mike Pence to invoke the 25th Amendment, but he has opposed the idea, an adviser said.

-CNN reported late Saturday that the vice president had not ruled out invoking the 25th Amendment, citing a source close to him, but that some in Pence’s team worried any effort to remove Trump could provoke the president to more rash behaviour that might put the country at risk.
+CNN reported late Saturday that the vice president had not ruled out invoking the 25th Amendment, citing a source close to him, but that some in Pence's team worried any effort to remove Trump could provoke the president to more rash behavior.

-A Pence spokesman did not immediately respond to a request for comment late on Saturday.
+A Pence spokesman did not respond to a request for comment late yesterday.

+Democratic President-elect Joe Biden has not taken a position on Trump's impeachment, saying he will leave it to Congress to decide.
+Biden is due to be sworn into office on Jan.
+20.

 A small but growing number of Republican lawmakers have joined calls for Trump to step down, and several high-ranking administration officials have resigned in protest.